Build System

 -Fi./source/shared # Shared include file search path

--FUbuild/compiled # Unit output directory
+-FUbuild/compiled # Default unit output directory

 -FEbuild # Executable output directory

 These path flags are shared by both build modes.
 Mode-specific flags are added by build.pas.
+Each build target overrides -FU to isolate its own Pascal unit cache.

 Build Mode Flags#